 This high percentage suggests a significant influence of emotional and psychological factors on spending habits, as consumers often prioritize immediate satisfaction over rational decision-making.

 It also sheds light on the prevalent phenomenon of impulse buying in today’s consumer culture.
-Common examples of impulse purchases include clothing and groceries, with trends showing increased impulse buying during occasions like the holiday season.
+Common examples of impulse purchases include clothing and groceries, with trends indicating an increase in impulse buying during special occasions, such as the holiday season.
 This data underscores the pervasive nature of impulse buying behavior, where individuals make unplanned and spontaneous purchases.

 40% of all the money spent on e-commerce is attributed to impulse purchases